lcorrupl/lcorrupl/README.md

 <table border="0">
   <tr>
     <td width="60%">
-      <p>Hello There! <b>I'm Luis Corrales</b>, a Systems Engineer student.
-I enjoy learning new technologies and problem solving at Codeforces and Codechef.
-Now I'm working at some projects to practice my knowledge about JavaScript, React, Bootstrap and more.</p>
+      <p>Hello there! <b>I'm Luis Corrales</b>, a Systems Engineering student.
+I enjoy learning new technologies and solving problems on Codeforces and CodeChef.</p>
       <p>
         🏛️ Studying at the <b>National University of Costa Rica (UNA)</b><br>
         👨‍🏫 <b>Private tutor in C++</b> at the University<br>